cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 ```

 This is a recursive definition (like `map` above) where we construct a new list with as first argument the first operand evaluated in the environment,
-and as a tail the rest of the operands evaluated in the environment.
+and as the rest, the rest of the operands evaluated in the environment.
 When we come to the empty list `'()`
 (the second element of the last cons cell in a linked list)
 the recursion breaks and we return the empty list `'()`.

-We will discuss the implementation of `apply` after we have looked at the inner definitions of `eval` a little bit closer:
+We will discuss the implementation of `apply` after we have looked at the inner definitions of `eval` a little bit closer.
-routines to detect expression, routines to get information out of expressions, and routines to transform expressions.
+These consist of routines to detect expression, routines to get information out of expressions, and routines to transform expressions.

 ### Routines to detect expressions.

-All definitions above (like `first-operand` and `rest-operands`) are all implemented with `car`s and `cdr`s (`first` and `rest` in Clojure).
+First a little heads up: all definitions used above to get information out of expressions (like `first-operand` and `rest-operands`) are all implemented with `car`s and `cdr`s (`first` and `rest` in Clojure).
 E.g.,

 ```
 (defn first-operand [args] (first args))